FAQ

 How can I form a consortium to submit a joint application?

 To form a consortium, you must partner with at least one organisation from an eligible country on the other continent: So, if your youth organisation is based in one of the eligible African countries, you need a partner from a European Union member state.
 If your organisation is in the European Union, you need a partner from the participating 12 African countries.
-A consortium must include at least two organisations and maximum five.
+A consortium must include at least two organisations and maximum four.
 It doesn’t matter how many organisations come from Europe and how many from Africa, as long as the two continents are represented.
 Unfortunately, organisations that are registered in countries other than the 27 EU Member States and the 12 African counties listed above are not eligible to apply for this grant, even as part of a bigger consortium.

 I don’t know any organisation on the other continent, what can I do?